Why do Golf Courses Have Dress Codes

 Jewelry, when minimal, can also enhance a golfer’s outfit.
 A simple necklace, bracelet, or wedding band can add a personal touch without interfering with the swing or overall play.
 Keeping accessories understated ensures they remain functional and aligned with golf etiquette.

-Women’s Dress Code for Golf
+Women’s Golf Dress Code Guidelines

 Women’s dress codes for golf balance tradition, functionality, and style, with specific guidelines often depending on the course.
 Many courses require collared shirts or tops with sleeves, avoiding casual options like t-shirts or tank tops.
 Bottoms such as tailored shorts, skirts, skorts, or pants are popular choices, typically made from breathable, performance-oriented fabrics.
 Golfers are encouraged to avoid denim or athletic leggings unless explicitly permitted by the course.
 Accessories like visors and golf-specific shoes can enhance the outfit’s practicality while keeping within the dress code’s expectations.